Gradual-Typing/Dynamizer/README.md

-nAnnotizer produces all valid gradually-typed versions of a valid explicitly-typed program in Schml.
-The output is valid [Schml](https://github.com/deyaaeldeen/schml) source code files commented with how much they are dynamically-typed. nAnnotizer is primarily used for benchmarking the different semantics of gradual typing implemented by the Schml project.
+Dynamizer produces all valid less precisely-typed versions of a valid explicitly-typed program in Schml.
+The output is valid [Schml](https://github.com/deyaaeldeen/schml) source code files commented with how much they are dynamically-typed.
+Dynamizer is primarily used for benchmarking the different implementations of gradual typing in the Schml project.

 ## Compile